differentialprivacy/differentialprivacy/_posts/2023-09-18-open-problems-how-generic-can-composition-be.md

 In the original composition result [[DMKS06]], all mechanisms \\(\mathcal{M}_1\\), \\(\mathcal{M}_2\\), etc., are fixed in advance, and have a predetermined privacy budget (resp. \\(\varepsilon_1\\), \\(\varepsilon_2\\), etc.).
 They only take the sensitive data \\(D\\) as input: \\(\mathcal{M}_2\\) cannot see nor depend on \\(\mathcal{M}_1(D)\\).
-This setting is typically called \emph{sequential composition}.
+This setting is typically called *sequential composition*.

 <img src="../images/sequential-composition.png" width="80%" alt="A diagram representing sequential composition.
 A database icon is on the left.
 Arrows go from it to three boxes labeled M1, M2, and M3, each labeled with ε1, ε2, ε3; these ε values are labeled 'fixed budgets'." style="margin:auto;display: block;"/>